Prairie Fever: Production

 The film is Sorbo's first Western.
 The film has been described as a "medium-budget Western".

 Reception

-"In this clichéd western, plays a drunken ex-lawman who's asked to escort three troubled mail-order brides across harsh terrain.
-These so-called "prairie fever"-afflicted women (among them a showy Dominique Swain) give an unusual slant to an otherwise archetypal mix of characters and events, but frustratingly the plotline only deals superficially with the roots of their anguish.", according to Radio Times.
+Radio Times reviewed the film: "In this clichéd western, [Sorbo] plays a drunken ex-lawman who's asked to escort three troubled mail-order brides across harsh terrain.
+These so-called 'prairie fever'-afflicted women (among them a showy Dominique Swain) give an unusual slant to an otherwise archetypal mix of characters and events, but frustratingly the plotline only deals superficially with the roots of their anguish."
 The Video Source book gave the film two stars out of 5 The film has been called a "period Western with the traditional good guys and varmints."
-A brief review at Dove, although rating the film negatively, found it unusual and appropriate for family-audiences.
+A brief review at Dove found it unusual and appropriate for family-audiences.